tingold/orb-predicates/README.md

 - Supports every `orb` geometry type (including `orb.Collection` and `orb.Bound`) for any combination of A/B inputs.
 - Validated against thousands of official [JTS Topology Suite](https://github.com/locationtech/jts) XML test cases that live under `testdata/jts`.
 - Ships with extensive Go unit tests that describe the tricky edge cases you typically run into when working with GIS data.
+- Includes comprehensive benchmarks for performance testing across all geometry types and sizes.
+- Optimized with bounding box early-exit and efficient algorithms for real-world performance.

 ## Installation